Density Matrix-based Dynamics for Quantum Robotic Swarms: Introduction

-\bl{Inspired by quantum mechanics, the field of quantum computing uses quantum bits (\textit{qubit}) to extend the values of the standard $0,\,1$ to all the real values comprised between them (the interval $[0,1])$ \cite{stolze}.
-This makes it possible to precisely model the behavior of micro/nano systems.} There are some pioneering applications of quantum computing to artificial intelligence \cite{wichert,QRL2}, robotics \cite{QRL1,mechatronics}, vehicle communication \cite{SHU202356}, information security \cite{HAMDOUN2020463}, and swarm robotics \cite{koukam,quantum_fish,qRobot}. \bl{However there are significant challenges in utilizing quantum algorithms in the context of swarm robotics.
+\ma{The field of quantum computing uses quantum bits (\textit{qubit}) to extend the values of the standard $0,\,1$ to all the real values comprised between them (the interval $[0,1])$ \cite{stolze}.
+The paradigm offers a significant computational advantage to the traditional classical computing by taking advantage of quantum-mechanical principles including superposition and entanglement, and has been utilized for modeling and simulating forward kinematics of industrial robot manipulators~\cite{fazilat_novel_2022, otani_quantum_2025}, human robot interaction~\cite{quantum_human_robot, quantum_human_thinking}, and robot perception~\cite{Lanza_2020,Lanza_2021}.
+Moreover, quantum computing has been central in the advancement of machine learning techniques~\cite{wichert,QRL1,QRL2}, motion planning~\cite{quantum_mp, quantum_rrt, quantum_planning}, and optimization~\cite{qian_optimal_2019, otani_quantum_2025}, and has also been applied in the context of swarm robotics~\cite{koukam,quantum_fish,qRobot}.} \bl{However there are significant challenges in utilizing quantum algorithms in the context of swarm robotics.
 For example, problems concerning stability~\cite{dasgupta_stability_2024} and robustness~\cite{berberich_robustness_2024} of the algorithms have not been well-investigated, though it has been suggested that algorithms such as quantum particle swarm optimization can lead to improvements in path-planning convergence~\cite{qian_optimal_2019}.
 This is due to the lack of appropriate modeling formalisms for quantum swarms.
 Therefore, in this article, we prepare the necessary ground for advanced control problems for quantum swarms by suggesting appropriate techniques to model them mathematically. }